 All in one map

 These are my five favorite activities on Koh Tao.
 The island is mostly famous for diving but it’s worth going there even if you’re not interested in that specific activity.
 Apart from these suggestions there are more things to do.
-You could check out on of the beautiful cafes on the island, go for a Thai massage or volunteer at the Koh Tao Animal Clinic.
+You could check out on of the beautiful cafes on the island, go for a Thai massage or volunteer at Koh Koh Pups, the local rescue shelter.

 Koh Tao is paradise.
 I hope you’ll have a great time on the island.
 If you have any questions or need advice please let me know!